-Immerse yourself in this Chronicles Unseen long-form article, the first of a new series.
+Immerse yourself in this Chronicles Unseen long-form article.

 For Tiger Woods, there is one relationship that may be used to define his life both on and off the golf course better than any other.
 That relationship, most vividly and evocatively seen at The Open, is between the mentor and the mentee.